 Why is my pound cake heavy?

 Pound cakes are traditionally heavy by nature due to the ratio of ingredients.
-After all, there’s a lot of butter in a poound cake.
+After all, there's a lot of butter in a pound cake.

-When you have baked the cake and taken it from the oven to cool, it will naturally sink once it comes in to contact with the cooler air.
-Once the cake sinks, (and sometimes this can be a lot), the cake will become denser and heaver because some of the air is lost.
+When you have baked the cake and taken it from the oven to cool, it will naturally sink once it comes into contact with the cooler air.
+Once the cake sinks, (and sometimes this can be a lot), the cake will become denser and heavier because some of the air is lost.

 Once that is done, you need to add the other ingredients gently and fold in the flour at the end to try and keep as much air as possible in the cake batter so at least when it goes in the oven, it is less likely to sink.

-1. Heat oven to 180c, 350F.
+1. Heat oven to 170c, 325F.
 Grease and line your baking tin.
 See here for how to line.

 ** Please note, if using a Bundt tin, be sure to grease it very well as it can be hard to get the cake out of such a shaped tin.